RobustRoundRobin/RRR/RRR-spec.md

   implementation and this consumes all messages that have the msg.Code

 The IBFT consensus implementation then posts messages it claims to an internal queue.
 And worker threads pick them up.
-Depending on the actual message, and the current state of the consensus protocol, those messages may be "gossiped" on to other nodes.

-RRR will, at least initialy, use the same message processing model.
-This means leaders and endorsers will be only losely connected.
-We rely on the gossip protocol to diseminate our confirmations.
+RRR uses the same message processing model, but only has a single worker go routine.

 ### Mining (update ticker)

 IBFT has an explicit hook in eth/miner/worker.go which invokes an Istanbul specific Start method on the consensus engine.
-RRR adds its own hook.
+RRR uses the same hook but expects an RRR specific interface for the chain to be passed (and checks it with a type assertion)

 ### Mining vanity (extraData)

-The default extra data included in each block is set by the command line config option

-    --miner.extradata

-Which eventually reaches

-    go-ethereum/worker/worker.go setExtra

-We will be adding to that data to carry the block material for RRR
+RRR uses the extraData on blocks to convey its consensus parameters.

 ### Identity establishment

 Initialisation and subsequent enrolment of identities.
 Here we describe "Attested"